-Mike Diebold: 5 Fast Facts You Need to Know
+Michael Diebold: 5 Fast Facts You Need to Know

 1. Diebold Used the Name ‘Kutecop4you’ & Said He Is a ‘Dom’ Looking for a ‘Female Sub’ of ‘Any Age … for Ongoing Play Sessions,’ Police Say

-Mike Diebold is accused of using the online handle “Kutecop4you” to communicate with an undercover agent posing as a 14-year-old girl on the messaging app Kik, according to court documents obtained by WTAE-TV.
+Mike Diebold is accused of using the online handle “Kutecop4you” to communicate with an undercover agent posing as a 14-year-old girl on the messaging app Kik, according to court documents obtained by Heavy.

-The agent responded to an online ad titled, “Dominate male police officer seeks fun, discreet, sub playmate-m4w,” according to court documents.
+The agent responded to an online ad titled, “Dominate male police officer seeks fun, discreet, sub playmate-m4w,” according to the court documents.
 Police say Diebold posted the ad.

 “I am a dom male that is also employed as a full time police officer.
 I hope that does not scare you off.
 I am white, straight, good looking, clean, d/d free, mentally stable and fun,” Diebold wrote in the ad, according to the criminal complaint.
 “I can also host or travel.
 I do have pics to share and I am very discreet.
 I am looking for a female sub for ongoing play sessions.
 I do not have a set type of woman so any age, race or status may email me.
 I respect any and all limits and you do not need to be experienced.
 I hope to hear from someone soon.
 KIK=kutecop4you.”